ARCA-Arweave/arweave-dns-gateway/README.md

 deploy somewhere, probably on the same machine as gateway.

-follow express-greenlock instructions to setup a config, edit some of the source for hardcoded things like blockbin.xyz
+follow express-greenlock instructions to setup a config, edit some of the source for hardcoded domains

 Read code, make better, use a proper db, use nginx perhaps.